 Even though Little Joe was always allowed to play with Timmy he had to stay in his yard at all times.
 That is one of the things, about being the youngest kid, little Joe did not like.
 Molly and Emily could cross the street whenever they wanted to, why couldn’t he?

-Just as he was about to run into the street he heard a loud SCREECH and as he looked left he saw a big white car swerve so close to him he could feel its wind.
+Just as he was about to run into the street he heard a loud SCREECH and as he looked left he saw a big white car swerve so close to him he thought he was going to be hit.

-Uncle Joe came running from behind the garage “Little Joe, are you okay?” he screamed, but Little Joe could not speak and he could not move.
+Uncle Joe came running from behind the garage and yelled, “Little Joe, are you okay?”
+But Little Joe could not speak and he could not move.

 Just then Mama came out the door.
 Her beautiful face looked terrified.
 “Little Joe, get out of the street Right Now!” she ordered.